 Property Rights Alliance

 The International Property Rights Index (IPRI) is the flagship publication of Property Rights Alliance.
-The IPRI scores the underlining institutions of a strong property rights regime: the legal and political environment, physical property rights, and intellectual property rights.
+The IPRI scores the underlying institutions of a strong property rights regime: the legal and political environment, physical property rights, and intellectual property rights.
 It is the world’s only index entirely dedicated to the measurement of intellectual and physical property rights.
-Covering 125 countries, the 2023 IPRI reports on the property rights systems affecting 98 percent of world Gross Domestic Product and 94 percent of world population.
+Covering 125 countries, the 2024 IPRI reports on the property rights systems affecting 98 percent of the world’s gross domestic product (GDP) and 93 percent of the world’s population.

 A tool for policymakers, business communities, and civic activists, the IPRI highlights the essential role property rights play in creating a prosperous economy and just society.
-In addition, the 2023 Index examines the robust relationship between property rights and other economic and social indicators of well-being including – gender equality, energy, innovation, competition, social mobility, research and development, human development, venture capital, and measures of internet connectedness.
+In addition, the 2024 Index examines the robust relationship between property rights and other economic and social indicators of well-being, including gender equality, innovation, competition, prosperity, research and development, human development, open data, and measures of internet connectedness.

-This year 131 international organizations, from 73 countries, partnered with the PRA in Washington, D.C., and its Hernando De Soto Fellow Prof. Sary Levy-Carciente to produce the 17th edition of the IPRI.
+This year, 135 international organizations from 73 countries partnered with the PRA in Washington, D.C., along with its Hernando De Soto Fellow, Prof. Sary Levy-Carciente, to produce the 18th edition of the IPRI.

 Hernando de Soto

-I am honored and delighted to introduce the 2023 International Property Rights Index.
-It is a privilege to work alongside the Property Rights Alliance, an organization that promotes growth and preserving democratic values through safeguarding property rights.
-Their commitment to these principles is unwavering and is represented within this Index.
+I am delighted to present the 2024 International Property Rights Index.
+Working with the Property Rights Alliance, an organization dedicated to advancing economic growth and upholding democratic values through the protection of property rights, is a great honor.
+Their steadfast commitment to these principles is well-represented in this Index.

 Sincerely,